-The research that serves as the foundation for the suggestion that individuals perceive lesser punishment when an "understandable reason" is suggested (e.g., the accomplice talked the suspect into committing the crime) consists of having individuals, oftentimes college students, read transcripts of an interrogation and speculating as to the type of punishment that the suspect would receive.
+The research that serves as the foundation for the suggestion that individuals perceive lesser punishment when an "understandable reason" (the accomplice talked the suspect into committing the crime) is suggested consists of having individuals, oftentimes college students, read transcripts of an interrogation and speculating as to the type of punishment that the suspect would receive.

 As an example, Kassin and McNall conducted a study in which they had students read five different interrogation transcripts of a murder suspect.
-In the first, the investigator made an explicit promise of leniency, in the second the suspect was threatened with a harsh sentence, in the third the victim was blamed, and in the fourth, the suspect was falsely told that his fingerprints were found on the murder weapon.
+In the first, the investigator made an explicit promise of leniency, in the second the suspect was threatened with a harsh sentence, in the third the victim was blamed, and in the fourth the suspect was falsely told that his fingerprints were found on the murder weapon.
 The fifth transcript contained none of these variables.
-After reading each transcript the students rendered opinions as to how long the suspect would be sentenced.
-The studies that many social psychologists use to "support" their claims about law enforcement interrogation techniques are based on research that is seriously flawed, is generally not applicable to real-life situations, and as the authors (Kassin and McNall) have stated, "One needs to be cautious in generalizing from laboratory experiments."
-(Saul Kassin and Karlyn McNall "Police Interrogations and Confession: Communicating Promises and Threats by Pragmatic Implication," Law and Human Behavior (1991))
+After reading each transcript the students rendered opinions as to how long the suspect would be sentenced.21

-• The Three Errors that Lead to False Confessions: Misclassification, Coercion, and Contamination
+The Three Errors that Lead to False Confessions: Misclassification, Coercion and Contamination

-From the Critics: Social psychologists oftentimes describe three investigator errors that they suggest can lead to a false confession:
+Social psychologists oftentimes describe three investigator errors that they suggest can lead to a false confession: